Supreme Court to weigh whether regulators were heavy handed with flavored e-cigarette products

 The agency says companies were blocked because they couldn't show the possible benefits for adult smokers outweighed the risk of underage use.
 The companies say they had prepared detailed plans to avoid appealing to young people.

-The companies scored a victory when the U.S. 5th Circuit Court of Appeals sided with vaping companies and tossed out orders denying the marketing of e-liquids with names like “Jimmy The Juice Man in Peachy Strawberry.”
+The companies scored a victory when the 5th U.S. Circuit Court of Appeals sided with the vaping company Triton Distribution and tossed out orders denying the marketing of e-liquids with names like “Jimmy The Juice Man in Peachy Strawberry.”

 The 5th Circuit found the agency was unfair because it required the companies, without warning, to present studies showing that flavored products would help with smoking cessation.